 Step 2 - Choose the Right Adhesive

 PVC couplings are attached with PVC solvent cement.
 In cold temperatures, it is imperative to use an appropriately rated cement.
 Do not use too much cement, as it can squeeze into the inner part of the conduit.
 Debur, clean, and use a solvent cleaner on the conduit before applying cement.
 Most manufacturers specify applying glue to only one surface of the joint.

 Figure 2: An example of PVC solvent cement

 All PVC conduit ends should be kept clean from dust, oil, and snow.
 Look inside the PVC pipes to ensure that no foreign objects are inside the PVC pipe.
 The edges of conduit over which the ShapeArray is being installed should be smoothed using a deburring tool to prevent abrasion.

 Figure 3: Preparing conduit - (a) examples of deburring tools, (b) cleaning and deburring the conduit

 Step 4 - Assemble the Conduit

 It is easier to assemble the PVC conduit as it is lowered into the borehole.
-Start by gluing and taping the end cap onto the bottom most piece of PVC before inserting it into the borehole.
+Using PVC cement and duct tape, secure the end cap onto the bottom-most piece of PVC before inserting it into the borehole.
 Lower the first piece of PVC conduit then glue the next piece on and tape the joint.
 Due to buoyancy effects, an assistant will be needed to hold the pieces in place while working.
 Keep adding more conduit, gluing and taping each joint, until the required length of conduit has been assembled.
 Glue the bottom part of the top stack included in the SAA Install Kit to the top of the PVC conduit at this time.